The WA Council

 - Andrew Thompson FAICD

-A Council consists of at least five and not more than eleven members, with up to six Councillors elected by the members of the Division.
-Each Council elects a President who serves for a period of up to three years at the discretion of the Council.
-Each Council also appoints one of it’s members, usually the Division President, to the Australian Institute of Company Directors board for a period of up to three years.
+A Council generally consists of at least five and not more than eleven members, with up to six Councillors elected by the members of the Division.
+Each Council appoint a President who serves for a period of up to three years at the discretion of the Council.
+Each Council also nominates one of its members, often the Division President, for appointment to the Australian Institute of Company Directors board for a period of up to three years.
 If the Councillor is appointed by the board to serve as a Division Director, that Councillor will also continue as a member of the Council (as the Division Director Councillor) while they hold the position of Division Director.

 Elected Council members must retire at the end of their three-year term; however, a retiring member may be eligible for re-election.
-The maximum time a Council member may serve is nine years, or three terms if less.
+Generally, the maximum time a Council member may serve on the Council without Board approval is nine consecutive years.